OpenCyphal/public_regulated_data_types/README.md

 Every data type definition shall have a header comment, where the first and the last lines are empty;
 every field shall be preceded by a comment, unless it is absolutely certain that it is completely self-explanatory.
-An exception is made for highly generic definitions which often do not require any additional comments.
+An exception is made for trivial definitions which often do not require any additional comments.

 Attributes shall be separated by exactly one blank line, excepting tightly related attributes and void fields used for pre-alignment (e.g., before dynamic arrays), in which case blank lines are not necessary.